and Early Years

 £136 and the Little Barn constructed.
 The size of the floor in the Little

 Barn is a mirror image of the Barn stage to provide rehearsal space for times

 War and Post-War Years

-the premises were used by Habadashers Aske School from London for lessons
+the soldiers left the premises were used by Habadashers Aske School from London

 the theatre had been de-requisitioned there was a long period of uncertainty and

 its existence was in jeopardy, so much so that approaches from repertory companies

 to rent or lease were considered.
 In 1948, an agreement was entered into with

 The Barn Repertory Players and the revival began, or so it was thought.

 the time of the next Annual General Meeting, The Barn Repertory Players had failed